 The reason for every injury you’ll ever have, and how to prevent it

-Ash Grossmann specialises in helping people to move better.
-He tells Harry Bullmore there is one common denominator behind all injuries – and a solution to prevent it.
+There is one common denominator behind all injuries, says movement specialist Ash Grossmann and luckily a very simple solution to prevent it.
+Senior fitness writer Harry Bullmore looks at what happens when our muscles, ligaments and bones get weaker and what we can do to keep them moving without damaging them

 It’s January.
-A New Year’s resolution led to you lacing up your running shoes and hitting the road, and it’s going well.
+A New Year’s resolution led you to lace up your running shoes and hit the road, and it’s going well.
 You’re moving smoothly, the endorphins are starting to stir, then – a pain erupts somewhere in your body.

 This is a familiar scene for many.
 It’s also a major reason why people stop exercising, or they are reluctant to start in the first place.
 But what if there was a way to identify the root of the problem and prevent it before injury strikes?
 According to movement specialist Ash Grossmann, founder of The Training Stimulus, there is.